maptv/decalendar/docs/decalendar.md

 The last digit of the doy is called the dekday.
 Deks are groups of 10 days that can
 - 0

-Dekdays 4, 8, and 9 are rest days.
+Dekdays 4, 8, and 9 are restdays.

 A core aspect of Decalendar organizes days into groups of 10.
 Each 10-day group is called a dek.
 The first two digits of the doy index is the dek index.
 The last digit of the doy index is the dekday, the ordinal number of the day in the dek.